Hironha/rina/src/help.md

 Unmutes **Rina**.
 Has no effect if **Rina** is already unmuted

 **!queue**
-List all enqueued tracks.
-May not work correctly if the queue is too big
+List first 50 enqueued tracks.
+There is currently no way to list more than 50 tracks.

 **!now**
 Show current track title

-**!head**
-List top 20 enqueued tracks.